 How will goal attainment help the student succeed in this class/course or future class/courses?

 Developing Student Growth Goals is a collaborative process between the educator and supervisor/evaluator (including colleagues where appropriate).
-For example, collaborative goal setting for teachers could take three different forms with the evaluator:
+For example, collaborative goal setting for an educator could take three different forms with the evaluator:

-An individual teacher accountable for an intact group of students writes a classroom or course-level goal.
+An individual teacher accountable for an intact group of students writes a classroom or subject-level goal.

 A team of teachers responsible for the same grade and/or content (e.g., 9th grade English or 4th grade team) write a team-level goal with each teacher only accountable for their individual intact group of students.